dhruva9924/Amazon-Dashboard/README.md

 Create a system to gather product and sales information from online retail sites, analyze it, and develop an interactive analytics dashboard for business insights.

-1.Requirements : Extract automatically,Item designation,Classification,Cost,Ratings,Accessibility,Organize information in a structured format (CSV)
+1. Requirements : Extract automatically,Item designation,Classification,Cost,Ratings,Accessibility,Organize information in a structured format (CSV)

 The client lacks organized internal data.
 Requires market data in real-time or nearly real-time.

-2.Architecture of the Solution (Complete Process)
-Data Extraction by web scrapping.
+2. Architecture of the Solution (Complete Process) Data Extraction by web scrapping.
 (Python)
 CSV Document (Unprocessed Data)
 Power BI (Data Preparation & Structuring)